 Rolf has had a lifelong interest in flying, but soon after getting his pilot certificate in 1995, his career as a physician changed significantly and 21 years went by before he was able to fly again.
 Based in Fayetteville, NC, he has flown Lynndy, his Cessna 182, for 6 years and over 700 hours.
-He is one of the few pilots to complete Aviation Ambassador programs in North Carolina, South Carolina and Virginia, flying and visiting all of each state’s public airports, and he will soon finish with the Ambassador program in Maryland as well.
+He is one of the few pilots to complete Aviation Ambassador programs in North Carolina, South Carolina, Virginia and Maryland, flying and visiting all of each state’s public airports.
 Rolf regularly flies animal rescues with Pilots N Paws, and flew from the NC Zoo with 4 Mynah birds to Disney World and an Ibis to Discovery Cove.
 He is also a pilot with Patient Air Lift Services (PALS)and STEM Flights.

 Rolf and his wife Teri are passionate about nature and the environment.
 They live on 9 acres in Fayetteville and in addition to a conservation easement on some of the property, they have made multiple improvements to encourage habitats for multiple animals and birds.
 Several walking trails zigzag through the property so one can enjoy nature’s beauty and excitement.